encode/starlette/docs/websockets.md

 Starlette includes a `WebSocket` class that fulfils a similar role to the HTTP request, but that allows sending and receiving data on a websocket.

-**Note:** Starlette doesn't implement the websocket protocol, this must be handled by your ASGI web server.
-For example, uvicorn will need either the `wsproto` or `websockets` PyPI package installed.
+**Note:** For websocket support to function correct, the ASGI web server that calls Starlette will also need support for websockets.
+For example, uvicorn will need either the wsproto or websockets PyPI package installed.
+Without this in place, Starlette will respond with 404 errors on the websocket endpoints.

 ### WebSocket